 Again we’ll do a single example to demonstrate this:

 If a catering company works an event, they should book the revenue in the month the event takes place, even if they collect payment at a later date (for example, under net 60 terms).
 Additionally, all the costs of putting on the event (food, labor, travel, etc.) should be expensed in that same month.
 Even if the food was purchased in a prior month, or the employees were not paid until the following month.

 Moving from Cash accounting to “true” Accrual accounting represents a significant jump in the time and investment required to keep your books.
 There are two other major issues with Accrual that need to be considered:

 - True Accrual accounting is often difficult and sometimes impossible to use as a business owner to run your business.
-The amount of “accruals” (revenues and expenses booked that are not associated with cash) can cloud the picture for someone trying to manage day-to-day operations.
-Things like complex deferred rent schedules, stock-based compensation expenses, and even revenue recognition for complex contracts can sometimes fully muddy the reporting.
+The amount of “accruals” (revenues and expenses booked that are not associated with cash) can cloud the picture for someone trying to manage their day-to-day operations.
+Things like complex deferred rent schedules, stock-based compensation expenses, and even revenue recognition for complex contracts can sometimes muddy the reporting.
 What most commonly happens at Accrual companies is that the accounting group must keep a “shadow” set of books.
 These exist so that business owners and managers can actually interpret business performance, i.e. managerial accounting.
 This is just another additional cost to expect if you want or need to move to a “true” Accrual method.

 Do you need true GAAP-certified books?

 If you’re reading this, almost certainly not.
 Only publicly traded businesses and those regulated by the SEC must keep Accrual books.
 Also those in the process of getting ready for an IPO.
 Its primary function is allowing investors to compare companies to each other, knowing the reports are following the same set of standards.